 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, including me and his kingdom will have no end.

 I believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
 With the Father and the Son he is worshiped and glorified.
 He has spoken through the Prophets.

 I believe in one holy catholic and apostolic Church.
 Not Catholic big C, but the one true church that belongs to God…many people, many denominations, many ways to praise, love and serve God.
 I attend Holy Cross Episcopal Church, but sometimes I have been known to show up at any church in any town just to shake up the spirit a bit.

 I acknowledge one baptism for the forgiveness of sins.
 After you seek God, give your life to Him, accept His mercy, you have to get wet, sprinkled, poured on or dunked, either way.
 An outward sign of an inside commitment.
 I look for the resurrection of the dead, and the life of the world to come.

-Jesus is my everything and He will come again.
+God is my everything.
 I just hope that my meager attempt to serve Him, love Him and praise, and honor Him will reflect His love to the world.